USS Mississinewa AO-59

 Click on the picture above to view the Navy Sea Systems Command (NAVSEA)'s presentation (here in the form of a .pdf) on the removal of the oil from the sunken USS Mississinewa in 2003.

 Battle ribbons won by AO-59The U.S.S.
-Mississinewa was a T3-S2-A3 Auxiliary Oiler, commissioned on May 18, 1944.
+Mississinewa was a T3-S2-A3 Auxiliary Oiler, built by Bethlahem Steel at Sparrows Point, Maryland, and commissioned on May 18, 1944.
 The role of the U.S.S.
 Mississinewa was to refuel ships, while underway, in the South Pacific during WWII.
 She, along with the other Auxiliary Oilers, played a crucial role in keeping combat vessels supplied with fuel.

-On the morning of November 20, 1944, the U.S.S.
-Mississinewa was struck by a Kaiten (Imperial Japanese Navy -IJN- manned suicide torpedo with a 3,418 lb. warhead, the very first use of this secret suicide submarine by the IJN), became totally engulfed in flames and subsequently sank with a loss of 63 U.S. Sailors and one Japanese Kaiten pilot.
-Besides the obvious significance of an American war ship being sunk.
-The sinking was captured in still photographs by Sid Harris, a sailor aboard nearby fleet tug, Munsee.
+On the morning of November 20, 1944, while anchored in Ulithi Atoll, the U.S.S.
+Mississinewa was struck by a Kaiten (Imperial Japanese Navy -IJN- manned suicide torpedo with a 3,418 lb. warhead).
+This action was the very first use of this secret suicide submarine by the IJN against the U.S.).
+This Miss became totally engulfed in flames and subsequently sank with a loss of 63 U.S. Sailors and one Japanese Kaiten pilot.
+The sinking was captured in still photographs by Sid Harris, a sailor aboard fleet tug, Munsee, one of several fighting the fire.
 See our Newsletter, Vol. 2 for some of his pictures.
-It was also captured by 16mm film, which has been put into a YouTube video (see on YouTube).
+It was also captured by 16mm film, which has been put into a YouTube video (see on YouTube) or the link on this page.

-We want to express our utmost gratitude to all those brave veterans who risked their lives to rescue the crew of the Mississinewa, as well as all those who sacrificed their time, safety, and lives to help ensure the freedom that we enjoy today.
+We want to express our utmost gratitude to all those brave sailors who risked their lives to rescue the crew of the Mississinewa, as well as all those who sacrificed their time, safety, and lives to help ensure the freedom that we, as Americans, enjoy today.

 (L-R) Mike Mair & Ray, Ron, and Bob Fulleman, USS Lackawanna, AO-40 Reunion - Seattle, WA - 2000